desbma/amg-player/README.md

 ### From PyPI (with PIP)

 1. If you don't already have it, [install pip](http://www.pip-installer.org/en/latest/installing.html) for Python 3 (not needed if you are using Python >= 3.4)
-2. Install Angry Metal Guy Player: `pip3 install amg`
+2. Install Angry Metal Guy Player: `pip3 install amg-player`

 ### From source